Study of ly4395089 and mirikizumab in adults with moderately to severely active Crohn’s disease

 Who Cannot Join the Study?

-• Must not have a current diagnosis of an unclassified form of inflammatory bowel disease (IBD) or a liver condition called primary sclerosing cholangitis.
+• You cannot take part if you have an unclassified form of inflammatory bowel disease (IBD) or a liver condition called primary sclerosing cholangitis.
+If you have ulcerative colitis, you also must not have Crohn’s disease, and if you have Crohn’s disease, you must not have ulcerative colitis.

 Where you can join this trial?